How it works

 The price for luggage storage near Design Museum is just £5/bag for the entire day.

-There are multiple locations in the Design Museum area which can be booked through the Bounce platform including near London Heathrow, London Gatwick Airport, and London Paddington and all over London.
+There are multiple locations in the Design Museum area which can be booked through the Bounce platform including near London Heathrow, London Gatwick Airport, and London City Airport and all over London.

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage near Design Museum.

 Yes, there are storage lockers and many other luggage drop off points in the Design Museum area.
 Bounce has multiple luggage storage locations nearby Design Museum and in the broader London area where you can conveniently store your luggage with full security and the $10,000 safekeeping gurantee.

 Where are the best hotel accommodations near Design Museum?